Contents

 How Do I Register My Company In Australia?

-Australian Securities and Investments Commission (ASIC) is the main regulatory body for companies in Australia.
-Registering your company will be done through them.
+The Australian Securities and Investments Commission (ASIC) is the primary regulatory body responsible for company registration in Australia.
+All registrations must be completed through ASIC’s online portal.

-Once you have completed the forms, supplied all the relevant documentation and met the requirements, your company can be legally registered in Australia.
+After you have submitted all required documents and met the necessary conditions, your company can be legally registered in Australia.

 Local Subsidiary Company Vs Branch Office

-An important decision you will make when setting up a Canadian company in Australia is whether you will open as a branch or subsidiary.
-Both have their advantages and it’s simply a matter of deciding which one is best for your situation.
+An important decision when establishing a Canadian company in Australia is whether to operate as a branch or a subsidiary.
+Both options have their benefits:

 What Else Should I Consider?